 — Adolph Freiherr von Knigge, Über den Umgang mit Menschen (1788)

 The work consists of three major parts.
 In the first section, Knigge gives an introduction to human relations and he explains how a person interacts with others concerning their different natures and tempers.
 In the next part he describes these aspects concerning a person’s family followed by a description of a person’s interaction with animals.
 The book was translated into the English language and published in 1805 titled ‘Practical Philosophy of Social Life: Or the Art of Conversing with Men‘.
-In later years, Knigge’s work was increasingly mistaken as a guide to behavior and politeness.
-After Knigge’s death, the publisher expanded the original work with behavior rules, which even strengthened the ‘error’.
+Mistakenly this book was later misunderstood as a book of behaviour, often only after hearsay.
+This misunderstanding was already reinforced by the publisher who, after the death of Knigge, added rules of etiquette to the book.
+It is also known that a new edition was published about every ten years – mainly with dress codes.
+Today, one expects from a “Knigge” mostly hints on how to group red wine glasses into white wine glasses at the laid table; however, such Knigge itself completely passed over.

 At yovisto academic video search, you may be interested in a video lecture on the Age of Enlightenment.
 Professor Dustin Champion discusses, why the ideas of the period still matter today.